 How could you possibly advocate doing speed-work without a base?

-What people tend not to get with our sport is that triathlon is not a speed race.
+Many do not understand that triathlon is not a speed race.
 Even our shortest race lasts 1 hour.
 To jeopardise your yearly preparation by overdoing speed work is negligent.

 Just as it negligent to be purposely diminishing your aerobic work close to a very aerobic race.
 Our last three weeks before tapering are our biggest aerobic weeks.
 In our squad we have a saying 'keep the cup filled' which refers to us keeping our aerobic capacity to a maximum as close as we can to the race.

-Finally, and it’s not a superficial point I’d like to make, reverse periodisation fits in more naturally with the notion of an ‘off season’.
-In the European and North American continents you guys suffer through a real winter with shorter daylight hours and extremely cold weather.
-You have less opportunity to train and they don’t call it the flu season for nothing.
-During this time we do less hours and more quality which is conducive to a healthier immune system and also to indoor training.
-Not to mention giving you a bit of time to enjoy your Thanks Giving, Christmas and New Year’s celebrations.
+Finally, and it's not a superficial point I'd like to make, reverse periodisation fits in more naturally with the notion of an 'off season'.
+In the European and North American continents, you guys suffer through a real winter with shorter daylight hours and extremely cold weather.
+You have less opportunity to train and they don't call it the flu season for nothing.
+During this time, we do less hours and more quality which is conducive to a healthier immune system and also to indoor training.